right to life of climate deniers, children in poverty, and future

 half of them contributed to internet blogs and the other half wrote

-Imagine what would have happened if those 200 people had actually read
+emails.
+Imagine what would have happened if those 200 people had read

-my statement -- not just the title, omitting the question mark, but the
+my statement -- not just the title (including the question mark), but

 whole thing.
-What if they had actually thought about it and understood
+What if they had thought about it and understood

 what it was really about?
 Imagine those 200 light bulbs lighting up.